moccalotto/kaos/_brainstorms/farout.md

 were given very wide latitude and autonomy to achieve their goals.
 This resulted in armed conflicts almost as soon as more than one agency landed on the new worlds.

+Most factions tried to guarantee the eventual success of their missions to NuSol by sending a number of advanced artifical minds to the system.
+These minds would activate if no human representatives were to arrive in a state fit to act on behalf of the faction.
+These minds were designed to emulate actual minds of specific members of the factions, thus ensuring that the "spirit" of that faction would survive in NuSol.
+Eventually, most of these minds were activated.

 In 2077, a new global war broke out on earth.
 Initially, it started on the moon when a rogue member of the Indian space agency used their mass drivers to